profsucrose/minepackcompositor/README.md

   * Avoid directory 'misc' when masking textures

 mob_effect
-  * Avoid directory 'block' when masking textures
+  * Avoid directory 'mob_effect' when masking textures

 models
   * Avoid changing textures in 'models' folder (used as asssets for various outer armor assets)